 Firms are hiring WOMEN Chief Information & Technology Officers in greater numbers

 Scroll to review the full list of 300 Industry Leading Women in Technology (CIOs / CTOs)

 A Time For Change

-2021 has been challenging year as the COVID-19 pandemic has forced every major organization to rethink traditional business strategies.
+The COVID-19 pandemic has forced every major organization to rethink traditional business strategies.
 Many firms have reduced hiring budgets, but increased their level of focus on transformation initiatives, including diversity hiring.
 Major corporations have hired more men into the CIO/CTO role than women (by roughly a 5 to 1 ratio) for far too long.
 The time for change and more equitable hiring is long overdue.
 Firms are hiring women CIOs/CTOs in greater numbers.
 The list below was created with the goal of spotlighting women technology leaders across industry and the organizations supporting diversity, equity, and inclusion.
 Please let us know if there is an executive that you feel should be added to this list.

 Increasing The Scale of Opportunity

 Women are taking on more CIO/CTO roles at larger firms.
 Here are the numbers by annual revenue: